ji8sw/LingLang/README.md

 - **Variable Declaration**: Create and manipulate variables easily.
 - **Print Statements**: Output text and variable contents to the console.
-- **Basic Arithmetic**: Perform addition operations on variables and integers.
+- **Basic Arithmetic**: Perform addition and multiplication operations on variables and integers.
 - **File-based Execution**: Run Ling scripts from text files.

 ## Usage